rse-verification/saida/README.md

 * Partial support for arrays and stack pointers.
 * Heap pointers are generally supported (but bugs exist in some cases in the translation to ACSL).
 * Does not support inference of contracts for functions with local static variables.
-* In the ACSL contract, only ensures, requires, and supported behavior-assumes clauses over C expressions are supported, with the exception of certain uses of quantification: universal quantification is supported in the post-conditions, and existential quantification in the pre-condition.
-Other types of ACSL built-in or user defined constructs, such as logical functions and predicates, are not supported.
+* In the ACSL contract, only ensures, requires, and supported behavior-assumes clauses over C expressions are supported.
-* Function behaviors with supported C-expression clauses are translated by keeping the default precondition as a harness assumption and guarding each named behavior's postconditions with its pre-state `assumes` and `requires`.
-Behavior-specific `assigns`, `complete`, and `disjoint` clauses are rejected with an explicit diagnostic instead of being silently omitted.
-Function-level `assigns` clauses remain outside the generated harness assertions.
+  Universal quantification is supported only in postconditions.
+Universal preconditions and behavior assumptions are rejected with `SAIDA-E004`; existential quantification is rejected in every clause position with `SAIDA-E001`.
+Saida does not approximate unsupported quantifiers.
+  Other types of ACSL built-in or user-defined constructs, such as logical functions and predicates, are not supported.
+* Function behaviors with supported C-expression clauses preserve their ACSL roles: a named behavior's `assumes` guards its postconditions, while `assumes ==> requires` constrains valid harness inputs after `complete` and `disjoint` have been checked under the function's main preconditions. `complete` declarations become pre-call coverage assertions and `disjoint` declarations become pre-call pairwise-exclusion assertions; neither is assumed by the harness, and Saida accepts them only when TriCera reports that the resulting harness is safe.
+* `check` and `admit` requires/ensures are rejected before inference because the current TriCera harness does not preserve their distinct proof semantics.
+* Function-level `assigns` clauses are preserved and reported as `SAIDA-W001` because Saida does not encode their frame semantics in the inference harness.
+The complete generated contract must therefore be checked by downstream WP.
+Behavior-specific `assigns` clauses are rejected.
+  Allocation clauses, `terminates`/`decreases` clauses, extended clauses, and non-normal postconditions are also rejected rather than silently omitted.

 Aside from the limitations listed above, many more limitations/bugs expected to exist.